Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/09. Product Discovery[oc]/03. Products management/README.md

 # Updating product details

-This scenario shows how to manage products stored in Sitecore OrderCloud platform.
+This scenario shows how to update the price and other details of products stored in Sitecore OrderCloud.

 1. Go to your instance details page <https://portal.sitecoredemo.com/instance/{{demoId}}>.